 The journey to becoming a psychiatric nurse practitioner begins with a high school diploma.
-Earning a diploma is a clear and early indication that a student possesses the discipline and focus necessary for collegiate and postgraduate study.
+Earning a diploma indicates that a student possesses the discipline and focus necessary for collegiate and postgraduate study.

 Earn a Degree in Nursing

-The next step is to earn a bachelor's degree in nursing (some PMHNP programs will accept an associate degree).
-It is important at this point to find a college or university with accreditation that is recognized in the nursing field.
-The Accreditation for Education in Nursing accredits all types of nursing programs at the diploma, associate, baccalaureate, and master's level.
-The Commission on Collegiate Nursing Education accredits baccalaureate and master's programs only.
+The next step is to earn a bachelor's degree in nursing.
+Students should look for nursing programs with accreditation.
+The Accreditation for Education in Nursing accredits nursing programs at the diploma, associate, baccalaureate, and master's levels.
+The Commission on Collegiate Nursing Education accredits baccalaureate and master's programs.

 Become a Registered Nurse

-To become an RN, students must pass the National Council Licensure Examination (NCLEX).
-State nursing boards throughout the country use this standardized exam to determine a candidate's eligibility for entry-level nursing work.
-To sign up for the exam, aspiring RNs must first register with the National Council of State Boards of Nursing (NCSBN).
-The NCSBN then sends out notifications to qualified applicants with further information about test dates and testing center locations.
-Although the NCLEX is a standardized test, nursing state boards may have other requirements that test takers must meet before they become eligible to sit for the exam.
-The NCLEX is a computerized, multiple-choice test that must be completed in six hours.
-The test contains a minimum of 75 questions and a maximum of 265.
-Test topics include safety and infection control, pharmacological and parenteral therapies, and health promotion and maintenance.
-Test takers who fail the exam must wait at least 45 days before they can retake it.
+To become a RN, students must pass the National Council Licensure Examination (NCLEX).
+State nursing boards use this standardized exam to determine a candidate's eligibility for entry-level nursing work.
+To sign up for the exam, aspiring RNs must register with the National Council of State Boards of Nursing (NCSBN).
+The NCSBN then sends out notifications to qualified applicants with further information about test dates and locations.
+The NCLEX is a computerized, multiple-choice test with a six-hour time limit.
+The test contains 75-265 questions, covering topics such as safety and infection control, pharmacological and parenteral therapies, and health promotion and maintenance.
+Test takers who fail the exam must wait at least 45 days before retaking it.

 Earn a Master's Degree

-Most MSN programs accept applications from RNs with at least one year of clinical experience.
-Several colleges and universities now offer their MSN degrees on-campus and online.
-Students often select a nursing area to specialize in at this point.
-The four advanced practice areas are: nurse practitioner (NP), certified nurse anesthetist (CRNA), clinical nurse specialist (CNS), and certified nurse midwife (CRN).
+Most MSN programs require at least one year of clinical experience, a bachelor's degree, and an unencumbered nursing license.
+Several colleges and universities offer MSN degrees online.
+Master's students often select a nursing specialization, such as nurse practitioner, certified nurse anesthetist, clinical nurse specialist, and psychiatric nurse practitioner.